NHS boards in Scotland need to ensure that the National Whistleblowing Standards (the Standards) are implemented in advance of 1 April 2021.

 - liaise with staff side reps with these changes

-- consider training needs for all staff and for managers and develop staff training plans, incorporating INWO training modules (available on Turas Learn from January 2021), alongside local training e.g. procedure for logging concerns.
+- consider training needs for all staff and for managers and develop staff training plans, incorporating INWO training modules (available on Turas website click here to access), alongside local training e.g. procedure for logging concerns.

 - primary care leads need to ensure providers are aware of their responsibilities and develop appropriate policies and systems, and

 - contract managers need to ensure their contractors are aware of their responsibilities and develop appropriate policies and systems (click here for further details).